Pet Ear Infections

 How are ear infections treated?

 In many cases, ear drops can be applied to the affected ear.
-If there is foreign matter or excess discharge in the ear canal, the pet may need to be sedated or anaesthetised so that it can be removed prior to the ear drops being administered.
+If foreign matter or excess discharge is in the ear canal, the pet may need to be sedated or anaesthetised so that it can be removed prior to the ear drops being administered.
 Sometimes, more than one type of infection could be diagnosed, and this may require the use of multiple medications.
 Your veterinarian will recommend a tailored treatment plan based on the diagnosis.

 Aftercare at home

-• avoid the ears getting wet – no swimming and only wash the head with a damp cloth
+• Avoid the ears getting wet – no swimming, and only wash the head with a damp cloth.

-Preventing a re-occurrence
+Preventing a reoccurrence

-• check your pet’s ears regularly
+• Check your pet’s ears regularly.

-• if you notice any recurring symptoms, please make an appointment with your vet
+• If you notice any recurring symptoms, please make an appointment with your vet.

 Remember, all breeds of dogs and cats are susceptible to ear infections.
 Carefully watch for signs of tenderness, discharge, redness or odour from your pet’s ears.

-If you suspect that they have an ear infection or irritation, contact your local Greencross Vet for more information
+If you suspect that they have an ear infection or irritation, contact your local Greencross Vet for more information.

 Undefined